-3.2) Right wing radicalism
+3.2) National Socialist reactivation

 In Austria, the denial of Nazi crimes as well as the dissemination and glorification of national socialist ideologies are a punishable offence.
 By contrast, other countries like Great Britain or the USA protect such activities by law (freedom of opinion and speech).
 In these countries there is also no legal basis for counteractive measures.